The call for physician leaders has grown louder with time, as systems face changing cost structures, services, and payment structures.

 Delivering care in this new environment will call for skills that are generally not prioritized.
 Changing the paradigm will require focused and intentional effort during training.

-The skills that have been identified as paramount are:
+The 6 leadership skills that have been identified as paramount are:

 - Interdisciplinary Collaboration